Bernhard Felsenthal

-Bernhard Felsenthal (January 2, 1822 – January 12, 1908) was a German-born Jewish-American rabbi.
+Bernhard Felsenthal (January 2, 1822 – January 12, 1908) was a German-born American rabbi.

 Life

 Felsenthal was born on January 2, 1822, in Münchweiler, near Kaiserslautern, the Rhenish Palatinate, Bavaria, the son of Simon Felsenthal and Eva Gall.

 As a boy, Felsenthal went to the secular school in Kaiserslautern and the Polytechnic High School in Munich.
 He then enrolled in the University of Munich in 1838 in order to pursue a career as a civil servant.
 But as he could not enter the Bavarian state administration because he was a Jew, he left the university and returned to his home region in 1840.
 He then attended a teachers' seminary in Kaiserslautern until 1842 and then worked as a teacher for the Jewish community in Münchweiler.

 In 1854, Felsenthal immigrated to America and settled in Madison, Indiana, where he worked as a rabbi and teacher for three years.
 In 1858, he moved to Chicago, Illinois and began working in the Greenebaum Brothers banking house.
 The Jüdische Reformverein was founded that year and he became its secretary and one of its founders.
 He focused on rabbinical and theological study while working as a clerk with Greenebaum Brothers, and he was ordained a rabbi by David Einhorn and Samuel Adler.
 Influenced by Einhorn, he became one of the first advocates for Reform Judaism in the Midwest.
 In 1859, he published a statement on Reform Judaism called Kol Kore ba-Midbar: Ueber Juedische Reform.
 A strong opponent of slavery, he refused a pulpit in Mobile, Alabama.
 When the Reformverein developed into the Sinai Congregation in 1861, he became its first rabbi.
 In 1864, he became rabbi of the newly formed Zion Congregation.
 He served as rabbi there until his retirement in 1887.